meanthemes/meanMenu/README.md

 	<link rel="stylesheet" href="meanmenu.css" media="all" />

-Then in your usual document.ready, this is working under the assumption your navigation is in <header><nav> structure...
+Then in your usual document.ready, this is working under the assumption your navigation is in &lt;header>&lt;nav> structure...

     jQuery(document).ready(function () {
     	jQuery('header nav').meanmenu();